orbitalquark/textadept/doc/12_Compiling.md

 Compiling Textadept on Mac OSX is no longer supported.
 The preferred way is cross-compiling from Linux.
 To do so, you need the [Apple Cross-compiler][] binaries.
-Run `make gtkosx` to prepare the GTK build environment.

-Note: compiling on Mac OSX requires my [GTK+ for OSX bundle][].

 [Apple Cross-compiler]: https://launchpad.net/~flosoft/+archive/cross-apple
-[GTK+ for OSX bundle]: download/gtkosx-2.24.16.zip

 ## Compiling

-Make sure you downloaded the *textadept_x.x.src.zip*, regardless of what platform you are on, and not a platform-specific binary package.

 ### Linux and BSD

-For Linux and BSD systems, simply run `make` in the *src/* directory, which creates the *textadept* and *textadeptjit* executables in the root directory.
+For Linux and BSD systems, simply run `make deps` in the *src/* directory to prepare the build environment followed by `make` to build the *textadept* and *textadeptjit* executables in the root directory.
 Make a symlink from them to */usr/bin/* or elsewhere in your `PATH`.

 Similarly, `make curses` builds *textadept-curses* and *textadeptjit-curses*.